New Zealand design: Organisations and advocacy bodies

 Te Kāhui Whaihanga New Zealand Institute of Architects (a membership-based professional organisation) was founded in 1905.

 Various organisations were established to foster New Zealand design in the aftermath of the Second World War.
 One of earliest bodies to promote an appreciation of design in New Zealand was the Wellington Architectural Centre, established in 1946.
 In April 1948 it launched the country's first design publication, the New Zealand Design Review, which it continued to publish until 1954.

-The Auckland Design Guild was formed in 1949 but failed to survive to the end of that year.
+The Design Guild was formed in Auckland in 1949 but failed to survive to the end of that year.
 In Christchurch, a group of interested persons established the Design Association of New Zealand (DANZ) in 1960.
 A design practitioner body, the New Zealand Society of Industrial Designers (NZSID), originally named New Zealand Society of Industrial Artists, formed in May 1959 by group of largely British-trained Auckland-based designers teaching at the Elam School of Art, and modeled on the British Society of Industrial Artists (SIA), was incorporated on 27 September 1960.

 The Department of Industries and Commerce, headed by its permanent secretary Bill Sutch, began investigations into the possibility of establishing a national design promotion body, modelled on the British Council of Industrial Design (known since 1973 as the Design Council) in April 1958.
 This work led to the formation of the New Zealand Industrial Design Council (NZIDC), established under the terms of the Industrial Design Act 1966.
 Although significantly under-resourced, the council functioned from November 1967 until December 1988 when it was abolished; certain of its activities being derogated to a quality assessment body, TELARC.
 Finally in 1991 the remaining organisations merged to form the Designers Institute of New Zealand (DINZ), promoting graphic, digital, spatial, motion, industrial, fashion and craft design, and the management and teaching of these disciplines.

 Architecture organisations include Te Kāhui Whaihanga New Zealand Institute of Architects, SAHANZ (Society of Architectural Historians, Australia and New Zealand), Architectural Designers New Zealand, New Zealand Registered Architects Board and Architecture + Women NZ (A+W NZ).

 Grand Designs New Zealand is a reality TV show about buildings in New Zealand.

 Architecture and design is taught at a wide range of tertiary institutions, including the University of Auckland, AUT, Massey, Victoria and Otago Universities, Unitec, Toi Whakaari and Otago Polytechnic.